Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 gre vs lsat

-Individuals who consider both the pros and cons of the GRE vs LSAT have discovered that the LSAT features more logic games and questions that are not found on traditional standardized tests, such as the GRE.
-The logic games test the participant’s ability to respond to hypothetical situations, create rules and apply logic, similar to solving a puzzle.
+Individuals who consider both the pros and cons of the GRE vs LSAT have discovered that the LSAT features more logic-based questions that are not found on traditional standardized tests, such as the GRE.

 When comparing the GRE vs LSAT in a practical manner, one primary difference is scheduling.
 Individuals seeking graduate admissions can take the GRE virtually any time of the year at approved testing sites.
 The LSAT, though, is only offered a handful of times each year.